fastrgv/RufasSlider/README.md

 ------------------------------------------------------------------
 ## RufasSlider Introduction

-RufaSlider contains many block slider puzzles including the Klotski-style family and the Traffic-Rush family.
+RufaSlider contains 16 different block slider puzzles including a Klotski-style family, a DirtyDozen family, and a Traffic-Rush family.

 The Klotski family uses rectangles of 4 sizes: 1x1, 2x2, 1x2, 2x1.
 The objective in each game is stated near the window top, but usually involves moving a large block to a specified location within the window.